 Testator made a will devising in trust the remainder of her estate to an individual who was to determine who the beneficiary would be.
 Plaintiffs are heirs of the testator and contend that this is an invalid attempt to cerate an express trust.

 A trust will not be held invalid on the grounds that the trustee is given discretion in determining the designation of a beneficiary.

-Fifteenth.
-I give, devise and bequeath all the rest, residue and remainder of my property to Henry W. Axford with the instructions to pay the same to the person who has given me the best care in my declining years and who in his opinion is the most worthy of my said property.”
+Testator made a will devising the remainder of her estate to Henry W. Axford “with the instructions to pay the same to the person who has given me the best care in my declining years and who in his opinion is the most worthy of my said property.”
 Plaintiffs are sisters of the testator and claim that the clause in the will is an invalid attempt to create an express trust because there is no beneficiary named or clearly defined on the face of the will.